Prepared for

 An associate had spent 27 years processing distributions.
 When TIAA announced office closures affecting 1,000+ associates, she was terrified.
 She couldn't see how to talk about her experience in a way another employer would value.

 Watching that list appear, I could see the weight lift from her shoulders.
 She realized she had far more to offer than a job title suggested.
-That's what CareerSpark is designed to do at scale.
+That transformation is what CareerSpark enables at scale.

 The Challenge